Steveineiter/udemy-html-css/README.md

     - Another bug cause are often with selectors.
 Eg we write a class selector on bottom of file and later a nested element selector.
 Then its great to check out the CSSOM in inspect.
 Also AVOID complex selectore (will avoid bugs like those).
 Eg use classes most of the time as we did in the challenge.
     - If we have no CSS in our rendered page, most of the times if we messed up the link/import from CSS file to HTML file.
     - In a nutshell, check our rendered page, inspect, check code, use tools.
+27. **Best practice** often we want to have double horizontal than vertical padding/space.

 ## Layouts: Flotas, Flexbox, and CSS Grids